-For the mom in Texas
+For the Arizona mom

 That famous dry heat is on its way to her front door, but Weleda’s nourishing Skin Food — a Strategist staple we write about again and again — will help her beat it by softening skin from head to toe (it works just as well on the face as it does on the body as it does on the feet).
 It’s so effective that Sweetbitter author Stephanie Danler told us she keeps separate tubes in her bedroom, car, and purse.

-For the mom in Britain
+For the southern mom

-For the mom in France
+For the RV mom

-For the mom in Spain
+For the empty-nester mom

-For the mom Down Under
+For the not quite empty-nester mom